-The town is surrounded by hills, fields and farmland; a wide river called the River Ure runs alongside it.
+The town is surrounded by gentle hills, wide fields and farmland; a wide river called the River Ure also runs alongside the town.
 The market square of Masham is lined with pale Georgian houses.
 The town often has market days and fairs located in the large market square, “the broadest market square [Strike] had ever seen”.

-Masham also has a pub called The Bay Horse.
-In The Silkworm, when Robin and Matthew are in Masham, Robin’s three brothers go for a few pints of Black Sheep ale at The Bay Horse, where their friends waited for them, but leave a sulking Matthew at home uninvited.
+After the funeral, Robin’s three brothers go for a few pints of Black Sheep ale at The Bay Horse, where their friends waited for them, but leave a sulking Matthew at home uninvited.

-The town is known for its sheep farms and markets, and it also has two large well-known breweries: the Black Sheep Brewery and Theakstons Brewery.
+The town is known for its fairs and markets, but also has two popular breweries: the Black Sheep Brewery and Theakstons Brewery.

 In Career of Evil, Robin returns to Masham to get her wedding dress fitted.
 She and Linda take a trip into Harrogate for this and then go to a tea shop called Bettys of Harrogate afterwards.